sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 The resource requirement columns of flow definition are passed along to the final (cluster) submission script.

-The following table provides a mapping between the flow definition columns and variables in the submission template ([examples below](#flow-def-columns)).
+The following table provides a mapping between the flow definition columns and variables in the submission template ([pipelines below](#flow-def-columns)).

 |flow_def_column |hpc_script_variable |